 Human exposure to EDCs (Endocrine Disruptor Chemicals) occurs via ingestion of food, dust and water, via inhalation of gases and particles in the air, and through the skin.
 EDCs can also be transferred from the pregnant woman to the developing fetus or child through the placenta and breast milk.”

+Many of these EDCs are linked to endometriosis, early menopause, disrupted thyroid function, low fertility in both men and women, hormonal imbalances and even cancer.
 So when we begin speaking of menstrual health and irregularities, this should be one of the first factors we look at.